RodSarhan/react-native-image-editor-ui/README.md

     const onPressSave = useCallback(async () => {
         const editResults = await imageManipulationRef.current?.save();
         if (!editResults) return;
-        // You can use any other library, but the order of transformations should follow the order stated here
+        // You can use any other library
+        // The order of transformations matters and follow this
         // Flip -> Rotate -> Crop
         const context = ImageManipulator.manipulate(sampleUri);
         if (editResults.isFlippedX) {